Byte-Maste/AI-Powered-Bug-Detection-and-fixing/README.md

-# Fine-Tuning in Large Language Models For Bug Detection and Fixing
+# Fine-Tuning in Large Language Models For Bug Detection and Fixing For Python Code

 ## Overview
 This repository hosts theproject dedicated to Fine-Tuning in Large Language Models For Bug Detection and Fixing in Python.
 The project utilizes a custom dataset and innovative methods to enhance the LLM's capabilities in understanding and correcting code errors.
 Here are the topics in this project: